You are $75 away from free shipping

 Lay flat on your back with a dumbbell in each hand.
 Position your arms so that they form a straight line with your shoulders.

 Raise your arms to allow your dumbbells to meet in the middle, which should be above your chest.
 Try to keep your arms as straight as possible.
-Bring your arms back to starting position and repeat.
+Bring your arms back to the starting position and repeat.

 This classic exercise isn’t going anywhere.